davidliu/DaggerHiltExploration/README.md

 # DaggerHiltExploration

 An exploration into the Hilt library introduced in [Dagger 2.28](https://dagger.dev/api/2.28/).
+Keep in mind, that at the time of this writing (5/29/2020), Hilt is still in alpha, and no docs have been released other than the sparse Javadocs, so my interpretations may be erroneous.
+Feel free to let me know if I've got anything wrong by filing an issue or messaging me on Reddit (/u/Pzychotix).

 ### `@HiltAndroidApp`